SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_water_detect/README.md

 - If the EFR32xG24 Explorer Kit is used:

-  The Water Detect Click board supports MikroBus, so it can connect easily to EFR32xG24 Explorer Kit's MikroBus header.
-Be sure that the board's 45-degree corner matches the Explorer Kit's 45-degree white line.
+  The Water Detect Click board supports MikroBus, so it can connect easily to the Explorer Kit via MikroBus header.
+Assure that the 45-degree corner of Click board matches the 45-degree white line of the Explorer Kit.

   The hardware connection is shown in the image below: